-As was predicted when it was introduced, the GAAR has had little impact on corporate taxpayers as they had already begun to adopt a more conservative approach to tax planning; and the 60% penalty will doubtless prove a strong incentive for taxpayers to settle future cases before they are referred to the GAAR Panel.
+As was predicted when it was introduced, the GAAR has had little impact on corporate taxpayers, as they had already begun to adopt a more conservative approach to tax planning; and the 60% penalty will doubtless prove a strong incentive for taxpayers to settle future cases before they are referred to the GAAR Panel.

-The ATAD includes an anti-avoidance rule which is broader than the UK's GAAR but the UK has not implemented it.
+The ATAD includes an anti-avoidance rule which is broader than the UK's GAAR but the UK has not shown any signs of implementing the EU GAAR.